JuanCodeAtATime/famCloud/README.md

 *****

-## Overview
+### Overview
-**famcloud** is a full-stack MERN app featuring a travel-themed user interface with Dropzone and Multer for photo uploading.
+**famcloud** is a full-stack MERN application featuring a travel-themed user interface with Dropzone and Multer for photo uploading.
 Users can take photos and store them by continent, country, and year.
+Uploading and saving photo details is simplified with an auto-complete list of all countries.
 The landing page displays the photo gallery where users can view and search photos by continent and year.

-## Installation Steps
+### Installation Steps
 1. Git clone with HTTPS to your local machine ```https://github.com/JuanCodeAtATime/famCloud.git```.
 2. In famcloud folder, run ```npm install``` to install back-end dependencies.
 3. Then,  ```cd client``` and run ```npm install``` to install front-end dependencies.